CinRC/IRDC-CCSK/README.md

+#IRDC-CCSK
+Implementation of Reversible Distributed Calculus (CCSK)

 # Presentation

-## What is RCCS?
+## What is RCCS/CCSK?

-RCCS, or Reversible Calculus of Communicating Systems, is a formal language that describes the interaction of concurrent systems in a reversible paradigm.
+RCCS, or Reversible Calculus of Communicating Systems, and CCSK, or Calculus of Communicating Systems with Keys, are formal language that describes the interaction of concurrent systems in a reversible paradigm.

 ## What is this project?